Skip to main content

 • Strengthening existing communities – Rural communities are leveraging existing infrastructure to promote economic revitalization and healthier communities, while preventing further development of scenic or ecologically important land.

-• Investing in a range of transportation options – Multiple transportation options allow rural residents to address key SDOH, including improving access to employment opportunities and healthcare services.
+• Investing in a range of transportation options – Multiple transportation options allow rural residents to address key SDOH, including access to employment opportunities and healthcare services.
 Rural communities can implement a range of strategies to improve access to and the quality of transportation.

 • Making the development process fair and streamlined – Barriers to community development include permitting and approval processes that can be burdensome and difficult to navigate.
 Rural communities can establish clear processes for development to encourage smart growth.

-Examples of Rural Smart Growth Programs Addressing SDOH:
+Examples of Rural Smart Growth Programs Addressing SDOH

 Implementation Considerations

-Program Clearinghouse Examples
+Program Clearinghouse Example

 Resources to Learn More